The Seven Best Restaurants in Asunción

 But for me, the most interesting places are those revitalising Paraguay’s rich culinary heritage and native ingredients: not just corn a thousand ways, but apepu orange glaze on short ribs, earthy-sweet roast batata dipped in mayo with ky'ỹi pepper, cocktails the colour of imperial purple and infused with the Muscadine grape-like yvapurũ.

-Here, I emphasise homegrown, single-location restaurants rather than foreign franchises which, however excellent — La Cabrera, for example — get plenty of custom as it is.
+Here, I emphasise homegrown, single-location restaurants rather than foreign franchises — La Cabrera, for example — which get plenty of custom as it is.
 While the sector is booming, food and restaurant criticism remains in its infancy in Paraguay.
 The expectation, several proprietors have told me, is that restaurants will pay for coverage or provide the dining experience for free, and even furnish the quote-unquote journalist with chunks of pre-written text.

 So, just for the avoidance of doubt, I haven’t accepted any freebies or cash bribes from anyone in exchange for a glowing write-up.
 These are simply places that I personally recommend and want to see continue to thrive.
 Buen provecho!